nitin-agam/AppStore-Clone/README.md

-# AppStore-Clone
+## AppStore Clone [Under Development]
-Learn and make a close of AppStore app.
+Learn and make a clone of AppStore app.